fe1ixxu/ALMA/README.md

 }
 ```

-Please also find more detailed insights for the ALMA-R model with Contrastive Preference Optimization in the [paper](https://arxiv.org/abs/2401.08417).
+Please also find more detailed information for the ALMA-R model with Contrastive Preference Optimization in the [paper](https://arxiv.org/abs/2401.08417).
 ```
 @misc{xu2024contrastive,
       title={Contrastive Preference Optimization: Pushing the Boundaries of LLM Performance in Machine Translation},